department-of-veterans-affairs/vets-api/app/sidekiq/education_form/README.md

 The files will be written into `tmp/spool_files`, with each regional file starting with the current date.

+Important!!! in config/environments/development.rb set config.eager_load = true or the job will NOT run correctly.

 ## Reprocessing an application

 If an application needs to go to a different processing center, we can take the ID and queue it up to be sent over the next time the spool file job runs: